 Do you offer a nursery program?

 A program, called the Trinity Early Education Center (EEC), is offered for infants ages 10 weeks to four years of age.
-It is available Monday through Friday from 7:30 a.m. to 5:30 p.m.
+It is available Monday through Friday from 7:30 am to 5:30 pm.
 You may choose all five days or a combination of those days.
-Trinity's EEC program is one of the largest in the city and has a well-trained staff who believe God has given them a desire and ability to minister to your children, while you work - or even just enjoy a few days out.
-For more information, call 806-791-8004. or email Stacy Garcia at firstname.lastname@example.org.
+Trinity's EEC program is one of the largest in the city and has a well-trained staff who believe God has given them a desire and ability to minister to your children, while you work—or even just enjoy a few days out.
+For more information, call 806-791-8004 or email Manda Havens.

 What do you offer for a Pre-K program?

-What is cut-off date for kindergarten eligibility and how old must my child be?
+What is the cut-off date for kindergarten eligibility and how old must my child be?

 Students seeking placement in kindergarten must be five years of age by Sept.
 1st of the enrollment year.

 What kind of technology do you offer?